rkd006/Carbonate-Chemistry-Model/README.md

 #### *with algal growth:*

-- CO2_loss_algal_growth_alk: multiple figures that plot CO2 requirements and losses over four days at several alkalinites for different kLa values
+- CO2_loss_algal_growth_alk: plots CO2 requirements and losses over four days at several alkalinites for different kLa values
-- CO2_loss_algal_growth_kLa: figure that plots CO2 requirements and losses over four days for several kLa values
+- CO2_loss_algal_growth_kLa: plots CO2 requirements and losses over four days for several kLa values
-- CO2_loss_algal_growth_pH: figure that plots CO2 requirements and losses over four days for several pHs
+- CO2_loss_algal_growth_pH: plots CO2 requirements and losses over four days for several pHs
-- CO2_loss_algal_growth_range: figure that plots CO2 requirements and losses over four days for several algal growth rates
+- CO2_loss_algal_growth_range: plots CO2 requirements and losses over four days for several algal growth rates
-- CO2_loss_dynamic: figure that plots CO2 requirements and losses over four days and figure that plots CO2 concentration over four days
+- CO2_loss_dynamic: plots CO2 requirements and losses over four days and plots CO2 concentration over four days

 #### *without algal growth:*

-- CO2_loss_kLa_comb: multiple figures that plot CO2 losses to the atmosphere at different alkalinities and pHs for different kLa values
+- CO2_loss_kLa_comb: plots CO2 losses to the atmosphere at different alkalinities and pHs for different kLa values
-- CO2_loss_kLa_simple: figure that plots CO2 losses to the atmopshere for different alkalinities and figure that plots CO2 losses to the atmosphere for different pHs
+- CO2_loss_kLa_simple: plots CO2 losses to the atmopshere for different alkalinities and figure that plots CO2 losses to the atmosphere for different pHs
-- CO2_loss_range_kLa: figure that plots CO2 losses to the atmosphere at different kLa values and pHs
+- CO2_loss_range_kLa: plots CO2 losses to the atmosphere at different kLa values and pHs
-- CO2_loss_script: figure that plots CO2 losses to the atmosphere at different alkalinities and pHs
+- CO2_loss_script: plots CO2 losses to the atmosphere at different alkalinities and pHs
-- CO2_loss_script_temp: multiple figures that plot CO2 losses to the atmosphere at different alkalinities and pHs for different temperatures
+- CO2_loss_script_temp: plots CO2 losses to the atmosphere at different alkalinities and pHs for different temperatures
-- CO2_loss_script_sal: multiple figures that plot CO2 losses to the atmosphere at different alkalinities and pHs for different salinities
+- CO2_loss_script_sal: plots CO2 losses to the atmosphere at different alkalinities and pHs for different salinities

 ### Python:
 *updated recently*